 The WACI is the metric used to report the Fund's carbon emissions.
-It helps show the carbon footprint of the portfolio compared to the index, as well as understand the attribution of emissions results, and is based on Scope 1 and 2 emissions:
+It helps show the carbon footprint of the portfolio compared to the index, and is based on Scope 1 and 2 emissions:

 - Scope 1: direct emissions from the investee company's facilities; - Scope 2: indirect emissions linked to the investee company's energy consumption.